jr-marquez/DataContracts/README.md

 ```bash
 source variables.env
 ```
+### New objects to create in Confluent Cloud
 Create two kafka Topics:
 - transactions
 - transactions-alert
 Create one tag in Confluent Cloud:
 - PCI

+# Demo Objective
-The idea of the demo is to remove null values from the type_of_customer field (put unknown), Mask PCI information (IBAN) and send to the transactions-investigate topic those trx that are bigger than 100000.
+The idea of the demo is to remove null values from the type_of_customer field (put unknown), Mask PCI information (IBAN) and send to the transactions-investigate topic those trx that are bigger than 100000 for risk analysis

+# Schema Registry commands

+Add Schema with rules:

 ```bash
 curl -u $basic_auth_user_info \